tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

    sudo -i
    ```

-1. Perform the following steps:

 1. Install the **cloud-utils-growpart** package to provide the **growpart** command, which is required to increase the size of the OS disk and the gdisk handler for GPT disk layouts.
 This package is preinstalled on most marketplace images

    ```bash
    dnf install cloud-utils-growpart gdisk